2011 Irish general election: Fine Gael gains ground

-Fine Gael's revival after Richard Bruton's leadership challenge in June 2010 had been in large part attributed to the performance of the party's new finance spokesperson, Michael Noonan.
-A veteran of Fine Gael-led governments in the 1980s and 1990s, Noonan had served as party leader for sixteen months in the early 2000s before resigning after a disastrous election in 2002.
+Fine Gael's revival after Richard Bruton's leadership challenge in June 2010 had been attributed in part to its new finance spokesperson, Michael Noonan.
+A veteran of Fine Gael-led governments in the 1980s and 1990s, Noonan had served as party leader for sixteen months in the early 2000s before resigning after a disastrous general election in 2002.
 As a backbencher, he had been regarded as prescient in identifying that Irish banks had a problem with solvency rather than liquidity.
 Noonan was seen as an elder statesman, and, more so than Enda Kenny, was reassuring and authoritative to voters.
 With Fianna Fáil certain to be put out of government, Fine Gael strategists regarded the party's main opponent as Labour, expecting the election to determine the balance of power between the two in a coalition.
-The centrepiece of Fine Gael's pitch to voters considering Labour was a commitment not to increase income tax rates.
+Central to Fine Gael's pitch to voters considering Labour was a commitment not to increase income tax rates.
 On 8 February, Noonan said Labour was "becoming a seriously high-tax party", a charge rejected by Eamon Gilmore.

 At the 2007 election, Enda Kenny was widely seen to have lost his sole TV debate against Bertie Ahern.
 Kenny's perceived weakness as a media performer came to the fore when he refused to participate in a three-way TV3 leaders' debate on 8 February chaired by Vincent Browne, a critic of his leadership.
-He blamed a scheduling conflict; the debate went ahead without him.
-Fianna Fáil and Labour said he was running scared, but Fine Gael strategists believed the incident had not seriously damaged him.
+The debate went ahead without him; Fianna Fáil and Labour said he was running scared, but Fine Gael strategists believed the incident had no impact.
 Six days later, Kenny met German chancellor Angela Merkel and European Commission president José Manuel Barroso in Berlin.
-The meeting was intended by the Fine Gael campaign to make Kenny appear a statesman; they compared it to Bertie Ahern meeting Ian Paisley at the site of the Battle of the Boyne before the 2007 election.
+The event was intended by the Fine Gael campaign to make Kenny appear a statesman; they compared it to Bertie Ahern meeting Ian Paisley at the site of the Battle of the Boyne before the 2007 election.
 That evening, a five-way leaders' debate on The Frontline went well for Kenny amid low expectations, and by the end of the second week of campaigning, Fine Gael's poll lead was increasing.